How Much Should I Give? Parameters for making a good gift

 It’s a simple question, but one that can be tough to answer.
 How much should I give?

 First, a bit of tact is necessary.
-It’s almost never helpful to give a specific number, as this can make the question seem merely transactional.
+From the perspective of a fundraiser, stating a specific amount can make the question seem merely transactional.
 Worse yet, it might prevent the donor from making a larger gift than you had anticipated!

-However, the good news is that anyone who asks this question is well on their way to giving already.
+However, anyone who asks this question of a fundraiser is already well on their way to giving something.
 But you can serve your donors even better by helping them to make not just any gift, but a good gift.

-As mentioned many times before in this blog, fundraising supports culture (that’s actually the name of the blog!).
-And organizations become better when their members desire to invest more of themselves in it.
-This self-investment constitutes a good gift, and comprises all aspects of time, talent, and treasure.
+As mentioned many times before, fundraising supports culture (that’s actually the name of this blog!).
+And organizations become better when their members invest more of themselves in it.
+A high degree of self-investment constitutes a good gift, and comprises all aspects of time, talent, and treasure.

-Of course, in campaigns everyone will be asked for specific gift amounts.
-But otherwise, here are the two conditions I generally provide to answer this question fully:
+While everyone will be asked for specific gift amounts at some point in their relationship with an organization, during campaigns for example, for all other times here are the two conditions I generally provide to answer this question fully and to help donors make a good gift:

 Something